Crossbell-Box/xLog-mobile/README.md

 - [x] Create a README for developers, including setup instructions, project overview, and contribution guidelines
 - [ ] Set up error monitoring and reporting (Sentry)
 - [ ] Implement testing (unit tests, end-to-end tests, snapshot tests, etc.)
-- [ ] Design and implement a clean and modern user interface for the feed list and post detail views
-- [ ] Ensure the application is responsive and works well on various devices and screen sizes
-- [ ] Implement smooth transitions and animations for enhanced user experience
 - [ ] Ensure accessibility features are considered and implemented where applicable
 - [ ] Optimize data fetching and caching for improved performance
 - [ ] Implement lazy loading and pagination for the feed list view to handle large amounts of data